nimer2001/Word-Search/README.md

 ## Overview

 The Word Search Game is a classic word search puzzle implemented in Python.
 The objective is to find the maximum number of words on a 16-letter/two-letter board within 3 minutes.
 The timer starts when you select the first letter.
+Run the boggle.py file to the start the game.

 ## Features